Updates On Medicare Drug Price Negotiations

 THE MEDICARE PART D DRUG PLAN PREMIUMS

-There may only be two Drug Plans with Premiums under $35 monthly.
-Most companies seem to have honed in on a suggested Premium range of $48 per month, which is crazy.
+There may be only two Drug Plans with Premiums under $35 per month.
+Most companies seem to have settled on a suggested Premium range of $48 per month, which is excessive.
 On the bright side, the "Premium" Drug Plans that have previously had premiums over $100 are lowering their premiums significantly.

-It is simply too early to forecast what will happen in 2026; the Insurance companies will be taking a hard look at Data from the first six months of 2025 when they start discussing their strategy for 2026 and beyond.
-Some companies may come back into the Market, some may lose plan availability, and others may drop out of the prescription Drug Market altogether.
-However, because many of these companies receive so much money from the government for their Medicare Advantage plans, I do not see many more dropping out; only time will tell.
+It is simply too early to forecast what will happen in 2026; insurance companies will take a hard look at Data from the first six months of 2025 when they begin discussing their strategy for 2026 and beyond.
+Some companies may reenter the Market, some may lose plan availability, and others may exit the prescription Drug Market altogether.
+However, because many of these companies receive substantial government payments for their Medicare Advantage plans, I do not expect many more to drop out; only time will tell.

 VACCINATIONS COVERED UNDER MEDICARE PART D

-A few years ago, Medicare began covering annual vaccinations for Medicare Beneficiaries; as of 2024, you just needed to go to any "preferred Pharmacy" for your plan, and they would administer the shots at the pharmacy, and Medicare would pay for it.
+A few years ago, Medicare began covering annual vaccinations for Medicare beneficiaries.
+As of 2024, you need only go to any "preferred Pharmacy" for your plan, and they would administer the shots at the pharmacy, and Medicare would pay for them.
 But they are made more accessible.
-Starting on January 1, 2025, you can receive these Vaccination/Inoculations at any licensed pharmacy; it does not have to be a pharmacy associated with your particular plan.
+Starting on January 1, 2025, you can receive these vaccinations/Inoculations at any licensed pharmacy; it does not have to be a pharmacy associated with your particular plan.

 MEDICARE PART B DRUGS